AdityaSontakke23/AOA-Simulation/README.md

 ## 🔹 Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- Vanilla JavaScript
+- JavaScript

 ---